Gemcitabine Hydrochloride Alone or With M6620 in Treating Patients With Recurrent Ovarian, Primary Peritoneal, or Fallopian Tube Cancer

 VIII.
 Determine the ORR for subjects in the gemcitabine alone arm who cross over to the gemcitabine/M6620 (VX-970) arm.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

 ARM I: Patients receive gemcitabine hydrochloride intravenously (IV) over 30 minutes on days 1 and 8.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients experiencing disease progression may crossover to Arm II.

 ARM II: Patients receive gemcitabine hydrochloride as in Arm I and ATR kinase inhibitor M6620 IV over 60-90 minutes on days 2 and 9.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.